 Warm through June to september no wetsuit needed.
 October to May you need a shorty or 3/2 full wetsuit.

 Anything from 0 – 30kts, but ranges between 12 and 20 kts are more probable, so pack your bigger kites.

 Water Condition: flat, choppy, waves (depending on the spot)

 Yes and No. Let’s put it this way: Djerba is the ideal beginner’s spot because you have the whole of the lagoon to stand in.
-There are some rare days/weeks, when the water level and the wind strength result in an unusually high seaweed density.
+There are some rare days/weeks during summer, when the water level and the wind strength result in an unusually high seaweed density.
 In such cases, it gets tricky for beginners who regularly drop their kite.
 The seaweed gets trapped in the lines and makes the kite too heavy for relaunch.
 This does not usually happen in strong winds (above 20 kts), which push more water into the lagoon preventing the seaweed from floating directly below the surface.